g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 Post-training is character training; but it does not succeed in specifying the character in full detail.
 There's a big gap which needs to be filled in, and all there is to fill it is training data, including fictions.

+And a crucial part of character, in LLMs as in us, is self-image.

 <br>